rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 "mqtt_password": "your-mqtt-password"
 ```

-#### Step 3 Details: Configuring the Pool Controller
+## Configuring the Pool Controller

-The configuration of the RS485 Pool Controller will take some time and technical skills, see [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) for how to configure.
-You need to place the `nodejs-poolController.json` configuration file in the root of Home Assistant's config directory (e.g. `/config`).
+The configuration of the RS485 Pool Controller requires some technical skills, see [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) for details how to configure.
+Instead of the standard 'config.json' file, the Pool Controller configuration is stored in `nodejs-poolController.json` located at the root of Home Assistant's config directory (e.g. `/config`).

 There is no input validation as the complex configuration is directly consumed by nodejs-poolController, thus you will have to look at the log file upon startup to debug and problems.
 See the [examples/] folder for example configurations.